Exoplanet Discovery Calculator

 This method relies heavily on the plane of the orbit of the planet being aligned with the line of vision we have from the Earth, but if this happens, wonderful things can be seen.
 This is by far the most successful method, and has already discovered more than 3100 planets so far.
 And the best part is that it is based on the same principle that helps you block the light of the sun with your hand on an extremely sunny day: solid objects block light.

 Provided the orbit of the planet is aligned with our line of vision, once per orbit, the planet will be between the star and us creating an eclipse of sorts.
-The star is so far away that we cannot see it like we can see lunar and solar eclipses, but with the appropriate instruments (very powerful telescopes) we can detect the transit of the planet in the front of the star as a slight decrease in the star's brightness.
+The star is so far away that we cannot see it like we can see lunar and solar eclipses.
+Still, with the appropriate instruments (very powerful telescopes), we can detect the transit of the planet in front of the star as a slight decrease in the star's brightness.
 This dip in brightness depends on the relative size of the planet and the star.

 This method is very good at finding very big planets of almost any orbit radius as long as the plane of translation contains the line of vision from the Earth to the star.

-Another method that can been used to detect exoplanets is the astrometry method, which looks for different effects of the same phenomenon as the radial velocity method.
-In this case, instead of look for indirect evidence of a star wiggling, scientists look for actual movement of a star.
+Another method that can be used to detect exoplanets is the astrometry method, which looks for different effects of the same phenomenon as the radial velocity method.
+In this case, instead of looking for indirect evidence of a star wiggling, scientists look for the actual movement of a star.

-It doesn't need to be said **how hard it is to actually measure** these small changes in the position of a star that is so far away that we can't really see it.
-No wonder this technique has [only managed to discover 1 planet so far](https://exoplanets.nasa.gov/alien-worlds/ways-to-find-a-planet/#/).
+It doesn't need to be said how hard it is to actually measure these small changes in the position of a star that is so far away that we can't really see it.
+No wonder this technique has.

 By using the calculator, you can try to understand why it is so hard as the angular units used to measure this wobble are narcsec (nanoseconds of arc) - a millionth of which are an arcsec, which in turn is 3600th of a degree.
 For reference, a finger occupies about one degree of angle in your vision if you extend your arm as far as you can; a narcsec is 3.6 billionth of that!